Information Security Policy

 All employees must only use email services on computers and laptops that provide scanning services for malware and phishing detection.

 Human Resources Security

 All employees, consultants, and contractors who use company information technology as part of their job function are required to sign our Confidentiality and Work for Hire Agreement.
 Consultants and contractors who are hired to support our information technology infrastructure must be able to provide proof of background checks (including a statement of what checks are conducted and how they are conducted) prior to accessing our information technology infrastructure.
 The background checks must include a criminal background check.

 B. During Employment

 1. Information Security Awareness, Education, and Training – Security Awareness begins during the hiring process and it is the responsibility of the User to remain aware of current security policies.
 Our Intranet site contains our Security Policies as well as educational materials.
 Users should read the Security Reminders that are periodically distributed by email.
-Users must also respond to any Information Security Notice that is displayed while logging on to codeREADr related systems.
+Users must also ready and if necessary, act, on any Information Security Notice that is displayed while logging on to mentioned systems.

 2. Disciplinary Process – Any violation of this Policy, or any Part or provision hereof, may result in disciplinary action, including termination and/or civil action and/or criminal prosecution.

 C. Termination or Change of Employment